Skip to Content

 Whenever you receive formal notices or engage in a routine filing with your taxing authority, you should confirm related filing deadlines for appeals or refunds.
 Additionally, review any offered settlements or agreements from your tax department with a sales tax consultant to understand how it may impact your right to a refund claim.

-With questions about sales tax refund claims, schedule a free consultation with Sales Tax Helper today.
+With questions about sales tax refund claims, schedule a consultation with Sales Tax Helper today.